earok/scorpion-editor-demos/README.md

 * Ladder demo uses art by Buch (https://opengameart.org/content/a-platformer-in-the-forest).
 "No snap" version by Lemming880.

+* Light And Dark demo reuses some of the same assets used in Monkey Lad

+* Render Modes and Palettes demo reuses some of the same assets used in Amigo the Fox

 * Monkey Lad is a game based on Alex Kidd, created around the art assets by surt (https://opengameart.org/content/monkey-lad-in-magical-planet).
 Featuring music by JMD.

 * RepairWare demo ported from the game by Sergio Cornaga.